Accretionz/ECS179_Project/ProjectDocument.md

 ![Game Over Scene](https://github.com/Accretionz/Hollow-Survivor/assets/71859255/a096846b-2506-4d51-9c30-48045ea3b0a7)

-The main menu contains the game title, the start button, and the quit button.
+The main menu contains the game title, start button, and quit button.
 All the buttons have a hover effect that deepens the color when the player hovers over them.
-When the start button is pressed, the [`main menu script`](https://github.com/Accretionz/Hollow-Survivor/blob/a8d086d04ea9ef618c50da82091e742d89d77bf8/Hollow/Assets/Scripts/MainMenu.cs) allows the player to jump to the game scene to start playing.
-When the quit button is pressed, the game will stop the quit.
+When the start button is pressed, the [`main menu script`](https://github.com/Accretionz/Hollow-Survivor/blob/a8d086d04ea9ef618c50da82091e742d89d77bf8/Hollow/Assets/Scripts/MainMenu.cs) allows the player to jump to the game scene and start playing.
+When the quit button is pressed, the game will stop and quit.

 ![Main Menu](https://github.com/Accretionz/Hollow-Survivor/assets/71859255/c94e9d49-38d0-474e-8ebb-f7c005b9d7bd)